liquid-labs/Liquid-Labs/policy/network/standards/Common Network Component Standards.md

 * Network Address Translation (NAT) and Port Address Translation (PAT) technology are employed at the DMZ to prevent Company TCP/IP addresses from being used on the Internet.
 * Disclosure of internal/private IP addresses by staff not permitted except as required by auditors or as part of support/troubleshooting efforts with hosting providers or similar.
 * Stateful Inspection/Dynamic Packet Filtering architecture is used to ensure that established connections from a legitimate source are allowed into the network.
-* The active configurations for all network resources matches the current, released configurations.

 ### Change Control